oasis-tcs/csaf/csaf_2.1/prose/edit/src/safety-security-and-data-protection.md

 While a wildcard (`*`) as header value usually prevents implementing browsers from sending credentials during the CORS request, the restriction to specified domains often enables sending credentials.
 Allowing several specified domains results in using dynamics on the server, which can widen the attack surface slightly by more code and configuration.
-Furthermore, this might leak information about internal structures or tools used.
+Furthermore, this might reveal information about internal structures, e.g. which domains are allowed to send credentials, or which tools are used.
 Given that credentials from a browser are a potent tool in the event of an attack, restricting the origins seems to imply a higher risk and therefore less secure than allowing all domains without credentials.